vmr1532/hackoctoberfest19_for_newcommers/README.md

 Here are Few Simple steps to contribute to this project:

 * Fork this repo
-* Add few changes to html file in the `CONTRIBUTORS` directory above
+* Add a new html file in the `CONTRIBUTORS` directory above
-* Open a pull request to fillerInk/Hacktoberfest_for_beginners.
+* Open a pull request to vmr1532/Hacktoberfest_for_beginners.
 * Congrats you just created your first pull request! </br>

 This time you need 4 PULL REQUESTS to complete the challenge!